 Class hours: 3 lecture and 3 lab Comments: Credit by exam is not an available option.
-The laboratory is part of the class.
+The laboratory is part human activities.

-Description: This course covers the structure, growth, function, and evolution of plants and their relationship to the environment and human activities.
+Description: This course covers the structure, growth, function, and evolution of plants and their relationship to the environment and